This site is intended for U.S. healthcare professionals.

 Arterial and venous thrombotic events have been observed and can be fatal.
 Use with caution in patients who are at increased risk for, or who have a history of, these events.
+Permanently discontinue INLYTA if an arterial thromboembolic event occurs during treatment.
+Monitor for signs and symptoms of VTE and pulmonary embolism.
+Withhold INLYTA and then resume at same dose or permanently discontinue based on severity of VTE.

 Gastrointestinal perforation and fistula, including death, have occurred.
 Use with caution in patients at risk for gastrointestinal perforation or fistula.
 Monitor for symptoms of gastrointestinal perforation or fistula periodically throughout treatment.